anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 - `#!js Act`: apply the inputs on the component we want to test.
 - `#!js Assert`: confirm that we received the expected output.

-!!! note
-    `#!js Cleaning` is an unofficial fourth step to this methodology because it's important to not leave remnants of a previous state which may affect subsequent tests.
+> `#!js Cleaning` is an unofficial fourth step to this methodology because it's important to not leave remnants of a previous state which may affect subsequent tests.
 We can use packages such as [pytest-randomly](https://github.com/pytest-dev/pytest-randomly){:target="_blank"} to test against state dependency by executing tests randomly.

 In Python, there are many tools, such as [unittest](https://docs.python.org/3/library/unittest.html){:target="_blank"}, [pytest](https://docs.pytest.org/en/stable/){:target="_blank"}, etc., that allow us to easily implement our tests while adhering to the *Arrange Act Assert* framework above.
 These tools come with powerful built-in functionality such as parametrization, filters, and more, to test many conditions at scale.

-!!! note
+!!! question "What should we be testing for?"
-    When *arranging* our inputs and *asserting* our expected outputs, it's important to test across the entire gambit of inputs and outputs:
+    When *arranging* our inputs and *asserting* our expected outputs, what are some aspects of our inputs and outputs that we should be testing for?

+    ??? quote "Show answer"

         - **inputs**: data types, format, length, edge cases (min/max, small/large, etc.)
         - **outputs**: data types, formats, exceptions, intermediary and final outputs

 ## Best practices
 Regardless of the framework we use, it's important to strongly tie testing into the development process.